 This is a personal gallery about my path in photography, my journey.

-It is a collection of photographs that are important to me, which I put together after I recently was asked, "What does photography mean to you?"
+It is a collection of photographs, not strictly chronologic, that are important to me, which I put together after I recently was asked, "What does photography mean to you?"

 Here is my answer:

-Cartier-Bresson said we must never think while taking a picture.
-As photographers in control of the image we make decisions, but they should be intuitive.
+Cartier-Bresson said, “we must never think while taking a picture.”
+As photographers in control of the image, we make decisions, but they should be intuitive.
 It is imperative during the moment of exposure to connect with the subject, unencumbered by the mechanics of photography.
+Operation of the camera becomes subliminal; it need not be a conscious act.
+As Salgado said, "There comes a moment when it is no longer you who takes the photograph."
+Sam Abell said, "My best work is often almost unconscious and occurs ahead of my ability to understand it."
 The opening of the shutter, just as the loosing of an arrow, should come as a slight surprise.
-It should not be a conscious act.
-That’s why it is so important that operation of the camera be subliminal.

-Again, Cartier-Bresson expressed this beautifully: "To take a photograph is to hold one's breath when all faculties converge in a face of fleeing reality."
+Again, Cartier-Bresson expressed this beautifully: "To take a photograph is to hold one's breath when all faculties converge in the face of fleeing reality."

-The highest form of photography is when it becomes a deeply personal exploration of how we perceive the world, which ultimately is an autobiography.
+The highest form of photography is when it becomes a deeply personal exploration of how we perceive the world, which ultimately is an exploration of self – an autobiography.
 We become the subject and it becomes us, through the medium of photography.

 This is my autobiography.